 How exactly do you do that?

-All answers to these questions you will find in this shoe making tutorial that I prepared for you.
+All answers to these questions you will find in the shoe making tutorial that I prepared for you.

-Watch this shoe making tutorial, share it and don’t forget to comment bellow, if you want to learn more about lining pattern construction.
+Watch this shoe making tutorial at the beginning of this article, share it and don’t forget to comment bellow, if you want to learn more about lining pattern construction.